jaroslawroszyk/vscode-log-highlighter-/README.md

 ## ✨ Features

-- ✅ Highlight selected text with your favorite color
+- ✅ Highlight selected text with persistent colors
-- 🧠 Optionally ignore case when matching
+- 🧠 Optional case-insensitive matching
-- 🎨 Choose from popular colors or enter a hex code
+- 🎨 Choose from popular preset colors or enter a custom hex
-- 💾 Persistent highlights (saved between sessions)
+- 💾 Highlights persist across VS Code sessions
-- 🧹 Remove individual highlights or all at once
+- 🧹 Remove individual or all highlights easily
-- 🔄 Automatically re-applies highlights when switching files or editing
+- 🔄 Auto-refresh highlights on edit or file change
+- 🖱️ Right-click context menu for quick access to highlight actions

 ## 🚀 Commands